Agave victoriae-reginae T. Moore

 This species is native to Mexico (Chihuahuan Desert).

 Agave victoriae-reginae is a slow-growing succulent that forms compact rosettes of green leaves with attractive white markings, spineless margins, and a short, black terminal spine.
 The rosettes are usually solitary, as the plant rarely forms offsets.
-They grow up to 1 foot (30 cm) tall and up to 1.5 feet (45 cm) in diameter.
-Leaves are up to 8 inches (20 cm) long and up to 1.2 inches (3 cm) wide.
+They grow up to 1 foot (30 cm) tall and 1.5 feet (45 cm) in diameter.
+Leaves are up to 8 inches (20 cm) long and 1.2 inches (3 cm) wide.
 The markings are generally along leaf keels and margins.
 The rosettes bloom only once when they are fully mature, usually after 20 to 30 years.
 Flowers are creamy-white to pale yellow or sometimes in shades of red and purple.
 They appear in summer on an unbranched spike that can reach 15 feet (4.5 m).

 The specific epithet "victoriae-reginae" honors Queen Victoria (1819-1901), Queen of the United Kingdom of Great Britain and Ireland (1837–1901).